teticio/ec2-slackbot/README.md

 ## Mount EBS

-Every Slack user can create an EBS volume with the `/ec2 create_volume` command, which they can mount at `/home`.
-During the initial setup, the volume will be formatted, and the `/home` directory will be configured.
+Every Slack user can create an EBS volume with the `/ec2 create_volume` command, which they can mount at `$HOME`.
+During the initial setup, the volume will be formatted, and the `$HOME` directory will be configured.
 EBS volumes offer higher performance compared to EFS due to their non-networked nature, but they are typically limited to being attached to a single EC2 instance at a time.

-If you choose not to mount the EBS at `/home`, you can use it as an additional device.
+If you choose not to mount the EBS at `$HOME`, you can use it as an additional device.
 For more details, refer to the section "Common Operations with EBS Volumes".

 **Note:** EBS volumes of type `io1` and `io2` support multi-attach, but this requires a cluster setup.